Email Document Solution For Businesses|DocuSend

 Email seems to have always been here, but though ancient by technical reckoning, it was only invented in the early 70s.
 It was used inside the old ARPNET system (which predated the public internet).
 It wasn't until 1996 that Microsoft included a precursor to Outlook in their system.

-So, for only about a quarter of a century, we have been using email, and now everyone uses it.
+So, for only about three decades, we have been using email, and now everyone uses it.
 The issue?
-It was developed before spamming, phishing and various other threats came into existence.
+It was developed before spamming, phishing, and various other threats came into existence.

-Email servers work by being receivers—anyone can just send a message to them.
-In the early days, there was a high degree of trust among the users.
-Then, as with almost anything, people figured out how to make a buck from it—and not always legally.
+Email servers work by being receivers – anyone can just send a message to them.
+In the early days, there was a high degree of trust among users.
+Then, as with almost anything, people figured out how to make a buck from it, and not always legally.

 Because a sender can be anywhere in the world, it is hard to police email.
 What is illegal in the USA may of necessity be tolerated in a less-developed country.